cibernox/ember-native-dom-helpers/README.md

 ## Notes of `tap`

 In order for `tap` to work, your browser has to support touch events.
 Desktop Chrome and Firefox have touch events disabled unless the device emulation mode is on.
-In order to enable touch events in your CI, you need to configure testem like the `testem.js` file on this repo.
+To enable touch events in your CI, you need to configure testem like the `testem.js` file on this repo.